Skip to content

 Feedback statements for the SCA

-The provision of examination feedback is critically important for ongoing examination preparation, and this will be provided for all trainees in the SCA.
+The provision of examination feedback is critically important for ongoing examination preparation, and this will be provided for all candidates in the SCA.
 The feedback statements below relate to the standards document for the SCA.
 This maps to the capabilities used in WPBA.
 Your ability and familiarity with the capabilities for WPBA should support your performance in the SCA.

 Feedback will be case-specific and linked to the marking domains.
 The feedback statements are not performance indicators and play no part in the marking process for the examination.
 The examiner will have marked the case before selecting the relevant feedback statements.
-They are not designed to provide a justification of the mark, and may be offered to passing trainees as well as to those who fail a particular domain.
+They are not designed to provide a justification of the mark, and may be offered to passing candidates as well as to those who fail a particular domain.
 Any domain which is failed by the examiner will receive feedback.
 Any selected statement should guide your future preparation particularly if these appear more than once.

 Feedback will be released with your results.
 It is important to remember that feedback highlights general areas for improvement.
 There will have been many areas that were done well, which cannot be documented in the allocated marking time for the examiners.